Harvard Graduate Students Union: History

 The union and university administrators held their first bargaining session in October 2018.
 On May 1, 2019, about 30 union members held a sit-in and others marched in support of union demands regarding wages, health care, and protections against sexual harassment.
 In July 2019, more than 300 union members signed a letter threatening to hold a strike authorization vote if negotiations did not make progress.
 In late October, after a two-week voting period, about 2500 graduate students voted to authorize the bargaining committee to call a strike, with 90.4% of votes cast favoring strike authorization.

 HGSU-UAW went out on strike for the first time on December 3, 2019, citing (among other issues) the need for stronger protections against sexual harassment and discrimination, improved compensation, and more affordable and comprehensive healthcare (especially mental health and dental care).
 The strike ended on January 1, 2020.
+In July 2020, HGSU-UAW and the university administration agreed on a one-year contract.
+In November 2021, union members ratified a new four-year contract, effective November 27, 2021 and ending June 30, 2025.